Assia Djebar: Death

 Djebar died in February 2015, aged 78 in Paris, France.

 Awards

 In 1985, she won the Franco-Arab Friendship Prize, for L'Amour la Fantasia.

 In 1996, Djebar won the Neustadt International Prize for Literature for her contribution to world literature.

 The following year, she won the Marguerite Yourcenar Prize.

 In 1998, she won the International Prize of Palmi.

 In 2000, she won the Peace Prize of the German Book Trade.

-Tribute
+Tributes

 On 30 June 2017, Google dedicated a Doodle to the novelist for the 81st anniversary of her birth.
 The Doodle reached all the countries of the Arab World.
+A library named after Djebar was opened in 2018 in the 20th arrondissement of Paris.